nbugash-r7/appspider-validate-chrome-plugin/readme.md

 0.0.1

 ### Initialize the starter kit
-This starter kit is used in order to a quickly create a plugin
+This starter kit is used in order to quickly create a chrome plugin

 1. Clone the repo
     ```sh